Those who know and love the Leesa brand

 Like most other bed frames we’ve seen, there is an attached hook at the foot of the bed base to help keep your mattress in place, but then Leesa also added two adhesive strips near the foot of the base.
 This is very creative of them, because it has the same visual design as the Leesa mattress, but it’s also functional.

 The Leesa Adjustable Base is available in the sizes twin XL, queen, king, and California king.
 If you get the king or California king size, it will show up as a split model (two separate frames in two separate boxes), but the sides can be synced so that each side moves up and down together to accommodate a normal king size or California king size mattress.
-If you want to take advantage of the split king option, which means each side of the bed can move independently from each other so you and your partner can have different settings, just don’t sync the sides.
-Keep in mind that if you try to use the split king option with a normal king size mattress, instead of two twin XL‘s, you might ruin your mattress.
+If you want to take advantage of the split option, which means each side of the bed can move independently from each other so you and your partner can have different settings, just don’t sync the sides.
+And according to their site, you’ll need to twin XL mattresses to complete the split king or split California king set up.

 This base is made with birch wood, black powder coated steel, and 100% polypropylene.
 The hook is already welded onto the top of the adjustable base.
 Like we mentioned earlier, this base stays on brand by being light grey with some white Jersey stripes.